Academic Policy and Procedures (with Annotations)

 5.4 Grade/Comment Reconsideration

-At the completion of each course and clinical rotation, course/clerkship directors are responsible for making grades and evaluation reports available on CBase as soon as possible.
+At the completion of each course and clinical rotation, course/clerkship directors are responsible for making grades and narrative evaluation reports available on CBase as soon as possible.
 Phase I faculty have four weeks from the end of a course to submit final course grades.
-All clinical course grades must be submitted within six weeks of course completion, and grades for all non-clinical courses must be submitted within four weeks of course completion.
+In Phases II and III, all clinical course grades must be submitted within six weeks of course completion, and grades for all non-clinical courses must be submitted within four weeks of course completion.
 Students will be notified by e-mail when grades are entered into or changed in CBase.
 Students are responsible for checking their own grades and for completing the course evaluations necessary to gain access to course grades.

-All questions regarding clerkship grades or narrative comments should be directed to Clerkship Director.
+All questions regarding clerkship grades or narrative comments should be directed to only the clerkship director.
 Students should not approach individual faculty members to request a revised clinical evaluation and doing so will be considered a professionalism violation.
 Revisions of clinical evaluations will not be accepted.

 5.5 Remediation of Failures